KING’S SARCOIDOSIS QUESTIONNAIRE

 The King’s Sarcoidosis Questionnaire (KSQ) is an online health measure developed by King’s College London and digitalised by SarcoidosisUK.
 The KSQ quickly assesses how sarcoidosis is affecting a patients health.
 Read more about the KSQ and take the questionnaire below.

 Sarcoidosis affects patients very differently, particularly over time.
 It is therefore sometimes difficult for consultants to know how sarcoidosis is affecting their patient’s health and quality of life.
 SarcoidosisUK have partnered with Kings College Hospital to put their KSQ online.
 This is a quick and easy, self-administered health questionnaire designed specifically for sarcoidosis patients.
 This measure will help track patient health and improve communication with consultants about treatment and care plans.
 SarcoidosisUK recommend every sarcoidosis patient completes the KSQ before each consultation and takes the results to discuss with their consultant.

-The King’s Sarcoidosis Questionnaire (KSQ) is available online here: COMPLETE THE KSQ NOW
+The King’s Sarcoidosis Questionnaire (KSQ) is available online now.
+CLICK HERE OR ON THE IMAGE TO COMPLETE THE KSQ

 You can read more about the KSQ and how it was developed below.

 The KSQ is a free, online questionnaire to be filled out by sarcoidosis patients.
 The questionnaire takes around 10 minutes and is split into 5 sections; general health status, lungs, medication, skin and eyes.
 There are 29 questions in total, however some questions may not be answered (depending on the type of sarcoidosis affected).
 Each question asks patients to rate how they feel about many different aspects of their life, for instance how much pain they are in or how difficult they find everyday tasks.
 Information provided is confidential.
 Results are given as a number between 1-100 with higher numbers indicating better health.